Not sure what to do at night in Hong Kong? Worry not.

 2. Dance Away At Lan Kwai Fong (LKF), Home Of Hong Kong’s Best Night Clubs

 If you are looking for a crazy and unforgettable night out, then Lan Kwai Fong (LKF) in Central is the place to go.
-The L-shaped Lan Kwai Fong Street was dedicated to hawkers and street vendors in historical times, but now has one of the highest concentration of bars and clubs in Hong Kong.
+The L-shaped Lan Kwai Fong Street was dedicated to hawkers and street vendors in historical times, but now has one of the highest concentrations of bars and clubs in Hong Kong.

 Considered one of the top tourist attractions in Hong Kong, expect to find high prices in the dining establishments, bar, and clubs.
 A beer there can cost around $78 HKD, which is around 10 USD.

 As a result, you will mostly find tourists and expats here.
 We would say around 75 percent of the people in LKF aren’t from Hong Kong.